Wandeon/fleet/roles/hdmi-media/README.md

 # HDMI Media Role

 Plays video/audio to the TV over HDMI on Raspberry Pi 5 and exposes a token-protected control API on port 8082.
-Controls TV power/input via HDMI-CEC.
+Controls TV power/input via HDMI-CEC and now hosts the Zigbee hub stack for the fleet.

 ## Components

 - Host-native mpv player (`mpv-hdmi@.service`) with JSON IPC socket at `/run/mpv.sock`.
 - Control API (`media-control`), FastAPI over HTTP on `:8082` with bearer token, Prometheus `/metrics`, and `/healthz`.
+- Zigbee hub services (`zigbee-mqtt`, `zigbee2mqtt`) expose MQTT on port 1883 and the Zigbee2MQTT web UI on port 8084.

 ## Install (host prerequisites)